negrello/api-test-js/README.md

 # Api-test-js

-Api-test-js is a data-driven-test framework designed to perform tests on HTTP endpoints, specially with JSON, Text or XML content-type.
+Api-test-js is a data-driven-test framework designed to perform tests on REST endpoints, specially with JSON or Text Content-Type.
 You can use this framework to define integration tests across different micro-services in a common format that can be understood by devs and testers.

+Although you can write your test definitions manually, sample test definitions can be generated directly from your Swagger documentation.

 More advanced tests can be performed by using node.JS scripts embedded directly in the test definitions.

-It can be run directly through npm command by providing test scenarios in json or yaml formats.
+It can be run directly through npm command by providing test scenarios in json or yaml (or yml) formats.

+The results and details of the API tests are presented in an HTML report for easy verification.

 ## Test scenarios